jiniengineer/JVakharia20181126/README.md

 To set your development mode store logging preference, go to the constant.js file and edit the `STORE_DEV_TOOLS` constant.
 Available options are `logger | none`

-### HMR (Hot Module Replacement)

-HMR mode allows you to update a particular module without reloading the entire application.
-The current state of your app is also stored in @ngrx/store allowing you to make updates to your code without losing your currently stored state.

-### AOT  Don'ts

-The following are some things that will make AOT compile fail.

-- Don’t use require statements for your templates or styles, use styleUrls and templateUrls, the angular2-template-loader plugin will change it to require at build time.
-- Don’t use default exports.
-- Don’t use form.controls.controlName, use form.get(‘controlName’)
-- Don’t use control.errors?.someError, use control.hasError(‘someError’)
-- Don’t use functions in your providers, routes or declarations, export a function and then reference that function name
-- Inputs, Outputs, View or Content Child(ren), Hostbindings, and any field you use from the template or annotate for Angular should be public

 ### Testing